How fruit juice is made

 As with all fruit juices, the story of orange juice starts in the groves, where the fruit is grown.
 Local growers cultivate oranges until they are ripe and ready to be picked manually.
 Once the mature fruit is harvested, it goes straight to the factory where it is thoroughly inspected – only sound and ripe oranges are selected for orange juice.
 The inspection process goes quickly to ensure that the fruit retains all its natural vitamins and nutrients.
 As the fruit comes straight from the groves, it is thoroughly washed and cleaned before it is squeezed.

-Once the juice is squeezed from the orange, it is often lightly pasteurised to keep the juice fresh for longer, a commonly and widely accepted approach that helps to protect its natural nutrients and maintain premium quality.
+Once the juice is squeezed from the orange, it is usually lightly pasteurised to keep the juice fresh for longer, a commonly and widely accepted approach that helps to protect its natural nutrients and maintain premium quality.

-Here, the process is a bit more complex.
-Depending on the technique, the juice is either heated by steam which forces the water to evaporate, or ultra-filtrated and then concentrated by applying the technique of reverse osmosis.
+Here, the process has a few more stages.
+Depending on the technique, the juice is either heated by steam so the water in juice evaporates, or ultra-filtrated and then concentrated by applying the technique of reverse osmosis.
 Juice concentrate is born!
 Next, water is added back to the concentrate and blended to produce high-quality juice.
 Finally, the juice is pasteurised before packaging.